Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Motor neuropathy symptoms

-Nerve damage can lead to problems such as muscles weakness, which could cause falls or problems with doing tasks like fastening buttons, and muscles wasting where muscle tissues is lost because it’s less active.
+Nerve damage can lead to problems such as muscle weakness, and incoordination.
+This could cause falls or problems with doing tasks like fastening buttons, and muscles wasting where muscle tissue is lost because it’s less active.
 It can also lead to muscle twitching and cramps.

 Back to Top